L-e-c-o/bazaar/README.md

 # Bazar

-Bazar is a place to share miscellaneous links related to the IT world.
+Bazar is a place to share miscellaneous links related to cybersecurity and more.

-## Table of Content
+# Table of Content

 * Pentest
 * Red Team